10 Best New Gmail Features

 It was always possible to right-click on an email in Gmail and quick take an action, but the list of supported action grew significantly in 2019.
 You can now move emails to different tabs, archive or delete them, assign labels, or snooze them (more about the Gmail snooze feature later in this article), just to give a few examples.

 What’s more, certain actions are now available when you hover your mouse cursor over an email.
-These options include archive, delete, mark as read, and snooze, and they make it far easier to deal with a whole bunch of unread emails (but not as easy as Clean Email).
+These options include email archiving, deleting, marking as read, and snoozing, and they make it far easier to deal with a whole bunch of unread emails (but not as easy as Clean Email).

 The chances are that you’ve already noticed that there’s a new side panel in Gmail.
 Located in this panel are icons that open Google Calendar, Google Keep, and Google Tasks.
 By clicking the little plus icon below them, install add-ons from the G Suite Marketplace to add more functionality to the panel.
 The available add-ons include Trello for Gmail, Zoom for Gmail, Asana for Gmail, Slack for Gmail, DocuSign for Gmail, and many others.